timmcginley/41936/Workflows/Speckle.md

      * Compare versions and track design development.
      * Add comments or feedback in context.

-### 🚀 Why Use Speckle?
-Speckle helps you:
-* Collaborate across disciplines – Work with others using Revit, Rhino, Grasshopper, Archicad, and more
-* Visualise your designs in the browser – No installs needed to explore geometry and data
-* Track design changes – See how your models evolve and compare versions visually
-* Enable real-time design feedback – Comment and review directly inside your project’s 3D space
-* Simplify coordination – Combine models from multiple disciplines in one unified viewer
-* Prepare for industry workflows – Learn modern, open-source, cloud-based practices used by leading AEC firms

-All inside your DTU Workspace at app.speckle.systems

 <!-- ### 3.
 Set Up a Speckle Stream
 A "Stream" in Speckle is like a shared project where you send and receive data.
 * Open your Speckle Web App and create a new stream.